Financial adviser: New Zealand

 The National Certificate in Financial Services [Financial Advice] [Level 5] is currently being introduced in New Zealand.
-All Individuates and registered legal entities providing financial services must be registered as a (Registered Financial Service Provider).
+All individuals and registered legal entities providing financial services must be registered as a (Registered Financial Service Provider).
 Their Directors, retail and sales staff are required to gain the national certificate.

 The New Zealand Qualifications Authority (NZQA) in conjunction with industry groups via the ETITO administers a qualifications frame work for the qualification.
 Registrations and examinations are conducted by the ETITO.
 All financial advisers are required to register with the ETITO by March 31, 2011.

 The Qualifications Framework consists of a core set of competencies sets, A B C followed by 2 electives covering specialist areas such as Insurance and Residential Property Lending.
 Certain NZQA approved qualifications such as an Accountancy degree may exempt students from competency set A NZQA approved training.
 The certificate is offered by the accredited organizations.

 South Korea

 In South Korea, the Korea Financial Investment Association oversees the licensing of investment advisers.